What defines a Criminal Record in Idaho?

 Idaho History and Accuracy of Criminal Records

-The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
-Idaho criminal records archives usually tend to go back as far as the 1970s when criminal and arrest data starts to centralize and compile into an organized database much like we use today.
-Accuracy was more commonly affected by the human error in the past, but in the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.
+The accuracy of criminal records data depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
+Idaho criminal records archives usually tend to go back as far as the 1970s—which marked the earliest efforts to centralize and compile criminal and arrest data into an organized database much like we use today.
+Accuracy was more commonly affected by the human error in the past.
+However, in the 1990s, the quality and accuracy of record keeping improved exponentially due to computers.
+As a result, the information provided on StateRecords.org will vary from person to person.

 Idaho Megan’s Law

-Adult sex offenders convicted, incarcerated, on probation/parole on or after statute’s effective date July 1, 1993.
-Juvenile charged as juveniles convicted incarcerated, on probation/parole on or after July 1, 1998.
+convicted, incarcerated, on probation/parole on or after statute’s effective date July 1, 1993.
+Registration is also mandated for juveniles charged as juveniles, convicted, incarcerated, or on probation/parole on or after July 1, 1998.